sanskrit-coders/sanskrit-lttoolbox/README.md

 ### tinanta generator
 Regarding the level parameter:
  - In the case of verb forms, I have only level 1.
 The Nijantas, though derived are assigned the same level.

-# Downstream projects
-- [html-2-rest](https://github.com/vedavaapi/html-2-rest) provides a REST API front for some of these tools.
-That repo also has the scl bin files.